Setasign/FPDI/README.md

 ## Installation with [Composer](https://packagist.org/packages/setasign/fpdi)

-Because FPDI can be used with FPDF, TCPDF or tFPDF we didn't added a fixed dependency in the main composer.json file.
+Because FPDI can be used with FPDF, TCPDF or tFPDF we haven't added a fixed dependency in the main composer.json file.
 You need to add the dependency to the PDF generation library of your choice your own.